samuelotitiloye/charp-backend-exercises/InActiveLoginTracker/README.md

 - How to shape and format strings for readable logging
 - How to validate inputs defensively
 - The importance of logging and audit trails in backend systems
+-   ## Refactoring & Architecture
+- Refactored logic into `Services/` and `Helpers/`folders
+- Separated concerns by moving CSV formatting into `CsvHelper.cs`
+- Improved readability, reusability, and maintainability of codebase

 ## Next Steps
 Track enhancements and future improvements for this feature: